-It is up to the courts and the law reforming agencies to respond to the challenge of change as it affects our legal order to-day.
-But it is also up to the lawmakers to adapt their processes so that these bodies are equipped to do relevant work well and their recommendations are translated in a regular and routine way into improvement of society by improvement of its laws.
+Lawmakers throughout the Commonwealth of Nations share these sentiments.
+It is up to the law reforming agencies to respond.
+But it is also up to the lawmakers to adapt their processes so that the response is translated in a regular and routine way into improvement of society by improvement of its laws.